 In 2015, the Mauritian Wildlife Foundation started an intensive breeding programme for the Pink Pigeon; pairs of birds are kept in captivity and their offspring released into the wild to create new sub populations as well as reinforce current populations.
 By 2019, around 20 captive pigeons were being used for the captive breeding - including three repatriated birds from Europe to boost the gene pool.
-In 2023, further repatriated birds will join the breeding programme.
-Hand-rearing of the Mauritius Kestrel has been ongoing since 2016.
-This action reinforces their numbers in the wild, with 84 birds released to date.
+In 2024, further repatriated birds will join the breeding programme.
+Hand-rearing of the Mauritius Kestrel has been ongoing since 2016 but was paused in 2020 due to COVID19 and 2023 to not over harvest the wild population.
+This action is designed to reinforce numbers in the wild, with 84 birds released to date.